 Knowledge of cleaning chemicals and safety.
-Boat cleaning products contain different types of chemicals, and using the wrong product on the wrong surface can damage a boat.
-A business owner will need to know which products to use and how to properly use them.
+Boat cleaning products contain different chemicals, and using the wrong product on the wrong surface can damage a boat.
+A business owner will need to know which products to use and how to use them properly.

 Attention to detail.
 An eye for detail is a must and will help a business owner ensure they do a quality, thorough cleaning job.

 Customer service skills.
 Running a boat cleaning business involves frequently working with customers, so strong customer service skills are important.

 Networking skills.
 A business owner who has strong networking skills will be able to build up the business and make important connections with dock owners and more.

 What is the NAICS code for a boat cleaning business?

 The NAICS code for a boat cleaning business is 713930.

 The NAICS code (North American Industry Classification System) is a federal system to classify different types of businesses for the collection and reporting of statistical data.